gsanroma/gsanroma.github.io/_posts/2019-09-15-career-transition.md

 - what things make me angry
 - things that I do not like about my interpersonal skills

-It is recommendable to find something to answer to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations.
+It is recommendable to answer something to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations (hence, reinforcing the idea that academics are not well-rounded).
-When answering it is recommendable to put them in a light that reflects actually something good.
-For example, things that I do not like about my interpersonal skills: I am too impatient (it shows a sort of active personality).
+When answering it is recommendable to put them in a light that actually reflects something good for the company.
+For example, a classic one: what are the things that you do not like about yourself?
+An example answer could be: _I am too impatient_ because it shows that you are sort of active.

 Lastly, prepare some questions to ask.
-I find it useful to use them to figure out the type of work you'd be doing and whether it aligns with your preferences.
+I find it is a good opportunity to figure out the type of work you'd be doing and whether it aligns with your values and interests.

-## wrap-up
+### wrap-up

-I hope this is helpful advise to people in the process of transition from academia to industry (or just looking for an industry job).
+I hope this is helpful advise to people in the process of transition from academia to industry (or just looking for a job).
-For people that is in academia, I think that this is good times to go to industry if you like applied thing.
-A lot of things happening right now in computer science at a high pace.
-It is some work to put all your things together and can be emotionally tiring because it exposes you to rejections.
+It takes some work to bring all your things together to start the application process but when it is done, new applications take _relatively_ low effort.
+Job search can be emotionally tiring because it exposes you to rejections.
+Do not worry too much.
+Success partly depends on how skilled you are at this process, and like many other things, one gets better with practice.
-But afterall this is a process of deciding what you want to do and helps you grow.
-No matter where you are, it is important to continue growing and developing.
+One last word to emphasize the importance of being exposed to different environments for continued growing and developing.